Jasonbrown7/inbox-concierge/apps/api/README.md

 This service orchestrates the entire AI-powered email classification pipeline.
 It uses a two-phase process to categorize threads efficiently and accurately.

-- **`classifyLastN(userId, n)`**: The main entry point for the classification process.
-It runs in two phases:
+- **`classifyLastN(userId, n, force)`**: The main entry point for the classification process.
+It supports a `force` flag to reset the classification of all recent threads, ensuring they are re-evaluated by the full pipeline.
+The service also resets the classification of specific threads when a relevant bucket or rule is deleted.
-  1.  **Phase 1 (New Threads):** Fetches only new, uncategorized threads and classifies them using a fast heuristics pass, followed by an LLM pass for any remaining ambiguous emails.
-  2.  **Phase 2 (Rules Override):** Fetches all `n` recent threads (regardless of current bucket) and runs a "rules-only" pass.
-This ensures that any user-defined rules are always applied as the final override.

 ### `services/llm.service.ts`

 This service is responsible for all communication with the OpenAI API.
 It uses the **Structured Outputs** feature to guarantee that the LLM's response adheres to a strict Zod schema.

-- **`classifyWithLlm(threads)`**: Takes a batch of email threads, formats them into a compact shape for the model, sends them to the OpenAI API with a specialized prompt, and validates the returned JSON classification data using a Zod schema.
+- **`classifyWithLlm(threads, buckets)`**: Takes a batch of email threads and a user's full list of buckets.
+It dynamically generates a prompt and a validation schema to allow the LLM to classify threads into the user's custom-defined buckets.

 ### `services/rules.service.ts` & `services/heuristics.service.ts`